enterspeedhq/enterspeed-docs/docs/examples/umbraco-cloud-nextjs/2-configuring-umbraco-cloud.md

 # Configuring Umbraco Cloud
 Sign into your Umbraco Cloud account and navigate to the backoffice.

+In this step, we're going to:
+1. Install the Enterspeed Umbraco package
+2. Import our demo content
+3. Configure our hostname
+4. Seed content to Enterspeed manually

 ## Installing the Enterspeed Umbraco package
 In order to send data to Enterspeed, we need to install the Enterspeed Umbraco package.
 Go to the **Packages** tab in the top menu and search for **“Enterspeed Umbraco source integration”**.
 Select the package and hit install.